MDidoStar/Web_Stream/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you build a cool single-purpose app that fits the Web Stream vibe, open a PR and it could be added to the collection.
+If you build a cool single-purpose app that fits the Web Stream vibe, open the contact us and it could be added to the collection.

 ---